SiqiLi1020/PET-Enabled-Dual-Energy-CT-Imaging-Using-a-Kernel-Method-with-Neural-Optimization-Transfer/README.md

 # Neural KEM for dynamic PET reconstruction:

 a).
-Please run 'Test_demo.m' to test the proposed method and compare it with other methods in the simulation study that we used in the paper.
+Please download the system matrix folder from https://drive.google.com/drive/folders/1rx_CsvE8D7N2HLML14VUsjNmG2sssSeK?usp=sharing

 b).
+Then run 'Test_demo.m' to test the proposed method and compare it with other methods in the simulation study that we used in the paper.

+c).
 'DIP_step.py' is a function running the step of a weighted least-square neural-network learning in the gCT image domain, and the whole reconstruction is implemented on Matlab.

 # Required packages for PET reconstruction:

-To use this package, you need to add the "KER_v0.11" and "PLOT_v1.0" packages into your Matlab path by running setup.m in Matlab.
+To run the demo code, you need to add the "KER_v0.11" and "PLOT_v1.0" packages into your Matlab path by running setup.m in Matlab.
 Both packages can be downloaded from:

 	https://wanglab.faculty.ucdavis.edu/code